-Except for the long-term debt, there have been no significant changes from the previous year in the exposure to risk or policies, procedures and methods to measure liquidity risk.
+There have been no significant changes from the previous year in the exposure to risk or policies, procedures and methods to measure liquidity risk.

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk is generally comprised of three key risks: currency risk, interest rate risk and other price risks.